 7. San Francisco

-San Francisco also has 72 Inc. 5000 companies, but ranks higher thanks to its overall three-year revenue growth rate: 206 percent, compared to Houston's 175 percent.
+San Francisco also has 72 Inc. 5000 companies, but ranks higher thanks to its overall three-year revenue growth rate: 206 percent, compared with Houston's 175 percent.
 The Bay Area has nurtured more unicorns than any other metropolitan area in the U.S.--and that's despite its high cost of living.
 The average one-bedroom apartment rents for upwards of $3,000 per month.
 This year's honorees offer everything from genomic testing kits (uBiome, No. 50) to a meditation app (Calm.com, No. 19).

 Known for the annual South by Southwest festival, the Texas capital hosts companies big and small, including Dell, Whole Foods, and 82 companies on the 2018 Inc. 5000 list.
 The University of Texas at Austin offers many resources for aspiring entrepreneurs, and the city's eccentric bent--"Keep Austin Weird" is an unofficial slogan--means creative types are sure to feel at home.